 The Elder Scrolls Online employs action combat, but puts a.. different twist on it with their unique class system.

-It allows for players to live out their weirdest, wildest class fantasies – a robe wielding barbarian, a staff wielding, fireball shooting assassin.. you name it, you can probably do it.
+It allows for players to live out their weirdest, wildest class fantasies – a blood-crazed berserker armed with nothing but a knife, fireball and loin-cloth.. a staff wielding assassin that poofs outta the shadows and.. heals..
+Yeah, you name it, you can probably do it.

-Like Final Fantasy XIV, the character creator leaves a little to be desired and some things are locked behind a pay-wall, but otherwise you can customize your character to a fair degree.
+Like Final Fantasy XIV, the character creator leaves a little to be desired and some things are locked behind a pay-wall, but otherwise you can customize your character quite a bit.

 MapleStory 2 is, actually, a newer MMORPG.
 It is completely free-to-play and released late in 2018.
 Players are capable of going directly to their website right now, downloading it, and playing it.